Breaking News | We’re here to build with you, Nigerian-Americans assure Biden

 Others are the Christ Apostolic Church First in the Americas; Igbo Organisation, New York; Karfi; Lagos Elite Club U.S.A.; Nigeria Independence Day Parade Committee; Nigerian American Public Affairs Committee and the Nigerian -Americans United.

-The Nigerian Diasporian Voice; Nigerian Lawyers Association; Nigerian Nurses Association of U.S.A.; Nigerian Youth Diaspora Engagement Forum; Occupy Nigeria Organisation; Regional Council of Nigerian Muslims.
+The Nigerian Diasporan Voice; Nigerian Lawyers Association; Nigerian Nurses Association of U.S.A.; Nigerian Youth Diaspora Engagement Forum; Occupy Nigeria Organisation; Regional Council of Nigerian Muslims.

 Your Black Matters also endorsed the message.